-13. Both Parties acknowledge that monetary damages may not be a sufficient remedy for any breach of this Confidentiality Agreement by it or by any of its Representatives and that the Party enforcing this Confidential Agreement will be entitled to any injunctive or other equitable remedies at law for any such breach.
+13. Each Party shall be entitled to all remedies available to it at law and in equity; provided, notwithstanding any other provision herein, the Parties agree that neither Party shall be liable for punitive or exemplary damages, whether founded in tort, contract or otherwise, in respect of the disclosure or use of any information furnished to it by another Party hereto under this agreement.
+Both Parties acknowledge that monetary damages may not be a sufficient remedy for any breach of this Confidentiality Agreement by it or by any of its Representatives and that the Party enforcing this Confidential Agreement will be entitled to any injunctive or other equitable remedies at law for any such breach.
 Should any legal proceeding be instituted to enforce any provisions hereof, the party that prevails in such proceedings will be entitled to recover all costs, including reasonable attorneys’ fees, costs of investigation and cost of settlement, including employee expenses incurred by the prevailing party related to such legal proceeding.

 14. Both Parties agree that unless and until a definitive agreement between Enron and Kern River with respect to any potential transaction has been executed and delivered, neither Enron nor Kern River will be under any legal obligation whatsoever with respect to such transaction by any of Enron’s or Kern River’s respective directors, officers, employees, advisors, partners or agents or any other representatives except, in the case of this Agreement, for the matters specifically agreed to herein.

-15. Each of the Parties may terminate the exchange of Confidential Information under this Agreement at any time by written notice to the other party, specifically referencing this Agreement.
-In any event, however, the obligations of each of the Parties to maintain the confidentiality of the information it has received under this Agreement shall continue for a period of three (3) years after such termination.
+The Parties acknowledge that there is now no understanding to negotiate, execute and deliver any such definitive agreement.
+Nothing contained herein and no discussions relating to the Confidential Information shall be construed to create a partnership, joint venture or any fiduciary relationship, nor any other implied rights or obligations, among the Parties hereto.
+The purpose of this agreement and discussions relating to the Confidential Information is solely to facilitate the sharing of information and the protection of the Confidential Information in order to facilitate discussion and enable each Party to evaluate any proposals and the feasibility of entering into a transaction relating to the Confidential Information.

+15. This agreement neither obligates any Party to deal exclusively with any other Party hereto nor prevents any Party or any parent, affiliate, subsidiary or related entity or person of such Party from competing with any other Party or any parent, affiliate, subsidiary or related entity of such other Party, so long as such Party remains in compliance with this agreement.

+16. THIS AGREEMENT AND THE RIGHTS AND DUTIES OF THE PARTIES ARISING OUT OF THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
+THE PARTIES AGREE THAT THIS AGREEMENT SHALL BE ACCEPTED AND FORMED IN THE STATE OF TEXAS.
+Any dispute relating to this agreement shall be resolved by binding, self-administered arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
+A single arbitrator shall be selected under the expedited rules of the AAA.

+15. This agreement shall terminate on the date one (1) year from the date hereof.

 DATED January ____, 2000

-ENRON CAPITAL & TRADE RESOURCES CORPORATION
+ENRON NORTH AMERICA CORP.

 Name